-Quorum Review IRB recognizes the severity of the situation confronting your research site.
-Severe disasters—such as recent hurricanes in the U.S. southeast—impose additional challenges to clinical research and, specifically, the protection of human subjects.
+Quorum Review IRB recognizes the potential severity of the situation confronting your research site.
+Severe weather events impose additional challenges to clinical research and, specifically, the protection of human subjects.

 Temporary Disaster Policy

-If the disruption caused by Hurricane Harvey or Hurricane Irma causes a lapse in required reporting to Quorum, we will consider the report prompt if received within 10 days of the time normal clinic activities resume, whenever that may be.
+If a weather disruption causes a lapse in required reporting to Quorum, we will consider the report prompt if received within 10 days of the time normal clinic activities resume, whenever that may be.

 Regulatory and Policy Information